Visual arts of Sudan: Individual artists

-Amir Nour (1939–2021), a sculptor and academic, studied African art and sculpture at the University of St. Andrews, Scotland, the Royal College of Art, London, U.K. and the School of Art & Architecture of Yale University, United States.
-His sculptures, made of materials like concrete, fibreglass or steel, are abstract and minimal, but still citing animals, landscape, and architecture that relate to Sudan and the Afro-Islamic culture of his youth.
+Amir Nour (1936–2021), a sculptor and academic, studied African art and sculpture at the University of St. Andrews, Scotland, the Royal College of Art, London, U.K. and the School of Art & Architecture of Yale University, United States.
+His sculptures, made of materials such as concrete, fibreglass or steel, are abstract and minimalist, but still citing animals, landscape, and architecture that relate to Sudan and the Afro-Islamic culture of his youth.

 Omer Khairy (1939–1999) started studying art as his major subject in secondary school and from 1960, he continued at the College of Fine and Applied Arts.
 Due to mental health problems, he had to interrupt his studies.
 Nevertheless, he became known for his paintings in local exhibitions, that have since been presented in public collections.
 Sudanese filmmaker Alyaa Musa has been engaged in a documentary film project about this "mystery, even for those who surrounded his timid presence and his audacious artwork."

 Hassan Musa (b.1951), who left Sudan for postgraduate studies in France in the 1970s, is known as painter, calligrapher, engraver and has illustrated numerous books.
 During the 1960s, he engaged in the popular genre of Mail art, also known as Post Art, associated with anti-establishment activity.
 His work 'The Martyrdom of Saint Sebastian' was included in the exhibition 'Modernities and Memories' at the 1997 Venice Biennale.
 For his adaptations of classical Western masterpieces, he is said to have created "a critical view on Western art, politics and culture."

 Rashid Diab (born 1957) studied painting and art history first in Khartoum and continued his postgraduate studies at the Complutense University in Madrid, Spain.
 The works of his early period created in Spain have been described as abstract, strong images, reflecting the colours and texture of his native country.
 Upon his return to Sudan, he responded to the different ways of interpretation by his local audience and turned to more recognizable forms of expression, like women set "in absolute nothingness".
 Diab's works have been internationally exhibited, and some are presented online by the Hindiyeh Museum of Art in Jordan.

 Salah El Mur (born 1966) is internationally known as painter, graphic designer, book author and filmmaker.
 His paintings show influences from tradition, folklore, different people and environments, and his use of colour shows bold tones in broad lines.
 He lives and works between Cairo and Khartoum and his paintings have been shown in exhibitions both in the Middle East, Europe and the United States.
 In 2018, his paintings were presented along with works by Kamala Ishaq and Ibrahim El-Salahi by Saatchi Gallery, London, in an exhibition called Forests and Spirits: figurative art from the Khartoum School.